FREE SHIPPING on $99 or more (within the contiguous United States)

 Why would cardamom be GOOD for the heart

-With its luxurious, flowery fragrance and rich taste, it’s easy to see how cardamom earns its unofficial title “the queen of spices.”
-This distinctive seasoning plays a major role in South Asian cuisine, where it is a key ingredient in garam masala – a specific combination of powdered spices that imparts memorable flavor and warmth to recipes.
-But, cardamom is also an important herbal medicine.
+With its luxurious, flowery fragrance and rich taste, it's easy to see how cardamom earns its unofficial title, "the queen of spices."
+This distinctive seasoning plays a major role in South Asian cuisine, where it is a key ingredient in garam masala – a specific combination of powdered spices that imparts memorable flavor and warmth in recipes.
+However, cardamom is also an important herbal medicine.

-For millennia, practitioners in the Ayurvedic and Traditional Chinese healing systems have relied on cardamom seeds, pods and powders to help heal a variety of health issues - including gallstones, toothaches, liver disease and stomach ailments.
+For millennia, Ayurvedic and Traditional Chinese healing systems practitioners have relied on cardamom seeds, pods, and powders to help heal various health issues - including gallstones, toothaches, liver disease, and stomach ailments.

-The secret to cardamom’s healing powers may lie with its high content of cineole - a potent antioxidant - and limonene, a flavonoid also found in citrus fruits.
-Let’s take a look at some of the ways cardamom can benefit heart, liver and digestive health.
+The secret to cardamom's healing powers may lie in its high content of cineole - a potent antioxidant - and limonene, a flavonoid also found in citrus fruits.
+Let's look at some ways cardamom can benefit heart, liver, and digestive health.

 Wonderful NEWS: Cardamom can LOWER the risk of heart disease